How Do We Write a Really Good Annual Fund Letter?

 Here are a few tips I’ve found helpful to stay focused on what’s important when writing that first draft:

-Tip #1: Write to your VIPs
+Tip #1: Write to one particular VIP

 Here’s the general movement of it: